getfem/getfem/doc/sphinx/source/userdoc/bfem.rst

-If the target dimension :math:`Q` is set to a value different of :math:`1`, the scalar FEMs (such as :math:`P_k` fems etc.) are automatically "vectorized" from the |mf| object point of vue, i.e. each scalar degree of freedom appears :math:`Q` times in order to represent the :math:`Q` components of the vector field.
+If the target dimension :math:`Q` is set to a value different of :math:`1`, the scalar FEMs (such as :math:`P_k` fems etc.) are automatically "vectorized" from the |mf| object point of view, i.e. each scalar degree of freedom appears :math:`Q` times in order to represent the :math:`Q` components of the vector field.
 If an intrinsically vectorial element is used, the target dimension of the ``fem`` and the one of the |mf| object have to match.
 To sum it up,